RobinKumar5986/wwwhisper/README.md

 This ensures all requests are authorized.
 If for some reason such setup is not possible, you need to put

      include /home/wwwhisper/nginx/protected_location.conf;

-In each location not nested in already protected location, otherwise requests to the location will be allowed without authentication!
+In each location section not nested in already protected location, otherwise requests to the location will be allowed without authentication!

 Configure supervisord [to be continued] ...